MrWalium/Pure-Pursuit-Upgraded/README.md

 ## Project Info
-This project was created as a simulation for the movement system of an autonomous period of an omnidirectional robot for the First Tech Challange.
+This project was created as a simulation for the movement system of an autonomous period of an omnidirectional robot for the First Tech Challenge.
 It is for testing the autonomous for the Riptide Robotics Team, No. 13046.